sphinx-doc/sphinx/doc/usage/configuration.rst

 .. confval:: html_scaled_image_link

-   If true, images itself links to the original image if it doesn't have 'target' option or scale related options: 'scale', 'width', 'height'.
+   If true, image itself links to the original image if it doesn't have 'target' option or scale related options: 'scale', 'width', 'height'.
    The default is ``True``.

-   Document authors can this feature manually with giving ``no-scaled-link`` class to the image:
+   Document authors can disable this feature manually with giving ``no-scaled-link`` class to the image:

    .. code-block:: rst